 The trip is a core walking journey.
 After a scenic flight to Lukla, the gateway for Everest, you start your trekking journey.
-There are frequent difficulties in the trail to the Everest Base Camp.
-One should carry a everst base camp guide.
-You should ascend through the difficult paths, and some days of the trek may include a lengthy walkthrough tiring trail.
+There are frequent difficulties on the trail to the Everest Base Camp.
+One should carry an Everest base camp guide.
+You should ascend through the hard paths, and some days of the trek may include a lengthy walkthrough tiring trail.
 But it involves no technical climbing.
-Additional activities like helicopter tour, peak climbing, etc. are customizing the standard base camp itinerary.
+Additional activities like helicopter tours, peak climbing, etc. are customizing the standard base camp itinerary.

 Who on earth wouldn’t want to go to Everest?
 It allows you to dissolve into the raw appeal of the towering mountains in the Everest region such as Mt.
 Everest, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Cho-Oyu, Mt.
 Tawache, Mt.
 Thamserku, and many more.
 Kalapatthar is a beautiful viewpoint that offers 360-degree views of mountains.
 A sunrise or sunset view from this place could be more magical.
 Besides, walkthrough Sagarmatha National Park and traditional Sherpa villages are a matter of delight.
 It is a fantastic experience to explore people, their life, culture, and tradition.
 You will wind up into the mystic beauty of colorful prayer flags, monasteries, chortens, and Buddhism religion prevalent in this region.

 You need the following permits to accomplish the trip.